Vehicle registration plates of Western Australia: Outside metropolitan Perth

-Other general and personalised plates
+Other general and optional plates

 Western Australia also offers the largest number of characters in a personalised registration plate, offering up to nine characters.
 Western Australian government plates are the same pattern as standard issue, however colours are inverted.

-Slogans on Western Australian registration plates changed a number of times in the 1980s, and included "State of Excitement", "Home of the America's Cup" and "The Golden State".
-However, slogans were abandoned at the beginning of the 1990s.
+From 6SS·000 in 1984, the slogan WA Home of the America's Cup was introduced.
+This was replaced in 1987 by WA The Golden State.
+Slogans were abandoned in the early 1990s.